kubeflow/community/wg-manifests/charter.md

 - Aid the application owner regarding security best practices
 - Communicate with the application owner regarding releases and versioning

-### With Distribution Owners
+### With Users / Distribution Owners
-- Distributions are strongly opinionated derivatives of Kubeflow platform / manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
+- Distributions are strongly opinionated derivatives of Kubeflow platform/manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
 - A distribution can be created by an arbitrary amount of users / companies in private or in public by deriving from Kubeflow platform/manifests, see the definition above
 - Coordinate with "distribution owners" / users to take part in the testing of Kubeflow releases.